-To find a network pharmacy, you can look in your Pharmacy Directory, visit our website (www.CoxHealthMedicareAdvantage.com), and/or call Customer Service.
+To find a network pharmacy, you can look in your Pharmacy Directory, visit our website (www.CoxHealthMedicareAdvantage.com), and/or call Customer Services.

 You may go to any of our network pharmacies.
-However, your costs may be even less for your covered drugs if you use a network pharmacy that offers preferred cost sharing rather than a network pharmacy that offers standard cost sharing.
-The Provider/ Pharmacy Directory will tell you which of the network pharmacies offer preferred cost sharing.
-You can find out more about how your out-of-pocket costs could be different for different drugs by contacting us.
+Some of our network pharmacies provide preferred cost sharing, which may be lower than the cost sharing at a pharmacy that offers standard cost sharing.
+The Pharmacy Directory will tell you which of the network pharmacies offer preferred cost sharing.
+Contact us to find out more about how your out-of-pocket costs could vary for different drugs.